hana-week/Review/Jul 2024/Jul 31.md

-- Keep:
+- Keep: Created a kernel for Python virtual environments and connect it to Jupyter Lab
-- Problem:
+- Problem: Declared a cursor to easily repeat data fetching and processing
-- Try:
+- Try: Using methods such as fetchall(), fetchone(), and fetchmany() of the Cursor object to utilize data retrieved from the server in the code